UKHSA-Internal/coronavirus-dashboard/CONTRIBUTING.md

 All contributions should be made to the `development` branch, and should ideally adhere the following protocol:

 - Create a branch off of the `development` branch.
-- Commit you contributions to the new branch.
+- Commit your contributions to the new branch.
 - When complete, create a pull request for your branch to be merged with the `development` branch.
 Please describe your changes in the pull request.

 > **NOTE:** Please use meaningful commit messages.

-Once merged, the changes will automatically trigger a new build (Continuous Integration), which in turn update the test server.
+Once merged, the changes will automatically trigger a new build (Continuous Integration), which in turn updates the test server.
 Once complete, the changes will be reviewed by the testing team.

 **If approved**, the `development` branch will then be merged with `master` branch, which is regularly built and deployed